Alexander Pushnitsa

-Alexander Mikhailovich Pushnitsa (Алекса́ндр Миха́йлович Пушни́ца; 1 November 1949 – 27 January 2023) was the most titled sambist in history of Sambo, Merited Master of Sports of the USSR (1980), nine-time champion of the USSR (1974, 1975, 1976, 1977, 1978, 1979, 1980, 1983, 1984), two-time European champion (1976, 1984) and three-time winner of the world championships (1974, 1979, 1983).
+Alexander Mikhailovich Pushnitsa (Алекса́ндр Миха́йлович Пушни́ца; 1 November 1949 – 27 January 2023) was the most competitively successful sambist in history of sambo, Merited Master of Sports of the USSR (1980), nine-time champion of the USSR, two-time European champion and three-time world champion.
 He was a permanent captain of the Soviet Union Sambo team for 15 years.
-In 1997 in Paris he won the European Championship for Sambo Veterans.
-A graduate of the Omsk State Institute of Physical Culture (1987).
-Honorary Citizen of the city of Omsk.
-Deputy Chairman of Sambo Federation of the Omsk region, head of the sports school Sambo 2000.
-Since 2000 annual open Russian Sambo tournament is held in Omsk for the prizes of Alexander Pushnitsa.
+In 1997, in Paris he won the European Championship for sambo veterans.
+He was a graduate of the Omsk State Institute of Physical Culture (1987).
+Honorary Citizen of the city of Omsk, Deputy Chairman of Sambo Federation of the Omsk region, and head of the sports school Sambo 2000.
+An annual sambo tournament has been held in Omsk since 2000 in his honour.

 Biography

 Alexander's father and mother were rural teachers.
 Alexander grew up in a village.
 He liked to fight since childhood.
 Boys usually fought on the ground, not observing any rules.
 Most often Alexander struggled with his twin brother Vladimir [subsequently International Master of Sports in Sambo and three-time bronze medalist (1977, 1978, 1982) of the USSR Championships].
 There was no television in that village, and the brothers knew nothing about Sambo.
 Father of Alexander and Vladimir, a veteran of World War II, instilled in them a love of peasant labor and sports.
 Brothers loved not only to fight, but also cross-country skiing, playing soccer and hockey.
 Alexander was endowed with agility, endurance, speed, tenacity, determination and patience.
 His desire to win competitions began to manifest itself in early childhood.
 When he was fifteen, Alexander began to win in the village self-made championships.
 Adult men participated in those competitions.
 In the final fight Alexander usually met with his brother Vladimir.